kubernetes-sigs/krew/site/content/docs/developer-guide/develop/best-practices.md

 [cli-opts]: https://godoc.org/k8s.io/cli-runtime/pkg/genericclioptions
 [sample-cli-plugin]: https://github.com/kubernetes/sample-cli-plugin

-## Revise usage/help messages with `kubectl` prefix {#help-messages}
+## Revise usage and help messages with the `kubectl` prefix {#help-messages}

-Users discover how to use your plugin by calling it without any arguments (which might trigger a help message), or `-h`/`--help` options.
+Many users will discover how to use your plugin by calling it without any arguments (which might trigger a help message), or with `-h`/`--help` arguments.

-Therefore, change your usage strings to show `kubectl ` prefix before the plugin name.
+Therefore, it is helpful to change your usage strings to show the `kubectl ` prefix before the plugin name.
 For example

 ```text